 There are a few methods used to galvanize steel, but in the steel pipe industry, the most relevant method is continuous “hot dip” galvanizing.
 Typically in this scenario, a customer will order some steel products to be hot dip galvanized.
 The supplier will then send the order to a third-party for galvanizing.
 The third party will hot dip the order.

 Hot dip galvanizing is a straightforward process.
 The steel is first chemically cleaned or cleaned via sandblasting.
 Then, the steel is pickled to remove mill scale.
 A flux, often zinc ammonium chloride, is applied to the steel to prevent flash rusting.
 Following this step, the steel is dipped into a molten zinc bath.
 The molten zinc bonds to the iron in the steel, thus creating a protective coat on each surface of the steel.
 The zinc-coated steel is cooled (quenched) in a cooling tank and re-stenciled once cooled.
 The outer layer will not crack, flake or peel when a steel sheet is spun into a finished part.

-Stainless steel prevents corrosion similar to galvanization, however galvanization of steel is far more economical.
-If you are working with a budget, you will want to look into galvanizing existing stock versus using more exotic metals
+Stainless steel prevents corrosion similar to galvanization, however, galvanization of steel is far more economical.
+If you are working with a budget, you will want to look into galvanizing existing stock versus using more exotic materials.

 Sign up for notifications with your name and email below.